canonical/core-initrd/HACKING.md

 ## Hacking generic x86 initrd

 For x86 the process is a bit different as in this case the initrd is a section in a PE+/COFF binary.
-We can download the snapd and extract the initrd with:
+We can download the snap and extract the initrd with:

 ```